 Preserving the quality of the cocoa beans during the drying process can be achieved by drying at the right pace.
 If the beans are dried too fast, they become too acidic and the flavor would be too bitter.
 If too slow, mold and fungal growth will damage the cocoa beans.
 At the right pace of drying, however, the cocoa beans will have the rich flavor that consumers crave without the risk of being contaminated by toxic fungal substances.
 Making sure that the moisture content of the cocoa beans is at around 6% to 7% will ensure that mold growth won’t occur.

 Quality preservation while in storage is also of paramount importance.
-Storing the cocoa beans in a gas-tight and moisture-tight container locks in the aromatic, pleasantly bitter notes that make chocolate a highly sought after commodity.
+Storing the cocoa beans in a gas-tight and moisture-tight container locks in the aromatic, pleasantly bitter notes that make chocolate a highly sought-after commodity.
 Fine quality is preserved by keeping the cocoa beans from being exposed to air and allowing oxidation to occur.

 Great care should also be taken to preserve quality while transporting cocoa beans.
 The optimal Free Fatty Acid (FFA) levels achieved through slow drying can be affected by moisture ingress during transport.
 This can be completely avoided by using transport solutions that keep condensation away from the cocoa beans.